Craigacp/MIToolbox/README.md

 15/10/2010 - v1.02 - Fixed bug where MIToolbox would cause a segmentation fault
                      if a x by 0 empty matrix was passed in.
 Now prints an error message and returns gracefully.
-02/09/2010 - v1.01 - Updated CMIM.m in demonstration_algorithms, due to a bug
+02/09/2010 - v1.01 - Fixed a bug in CMIM.m where the last feature would not be
-                     where the last feature would not be selected first if it had the highest MI.
+                     selected first if it had the highest MI.
 07/07/2010 - v1.00 - Initial Release.